Members of the Board of Directors

 The Board of Directors does not have any non-voting members (censor).

-The Board of Directors assessed the independence of each of its members on the basis of the recommendations contained in the Afep-Medef Code: on June 27, 2018, ten of the sixteen Board members were independent after assessing the criteria of the Afep-Medef Code: Mmes Patricia Barbizet, Irene Dorner, Rachel Duan, Angelien Kemna and Elaine Sarsynski, Messrs.
-Jean-Pierre Clamadieu, Jean-Martin Folz, André François-Poncet, Stefan Lippe and Ramon de Oliveira.
+The Board of Directors assessed the independence of each of its members on the basis of the recommendations contained in the Afep-Medef Code: on April 24, 2019, nine of the fifteen Board members were independent after assessing the criteria of the Afep-Medef Code: Mmes Patricia Barbizet, Irene Dorner, Rachel Duan, Angelien Kemna and Elaine Sarsynski, Messrs.
+Jean-Pierre Clamadieu, André François-Poncet, Stefan Lippe and Ramon de Oliveira.

-The Board of Directors appointed on December 14, 2016, Mr. Jean-Martin Folz as Senior Independent Director.
+The Board of Directors appointed on April 24, 2019, Mr. Jean-Pierre Clamadieu as Senior Independent Director.
 He serves, if need be, as spokesperson for the independent directors towards the Chairman of the Board of Directors.

 Chairman of the Board of Directors